kaila-spraguemcrae/template1/README.md

 3. To view the code, open the copied directory with Visual Studio Code or your preferred text editor by inputing the command `code .` in your terminal.
 4. To view the website, open index.html in Chrome or your preferred browser.

+### Starting a functioning environment:

-Run `npm install` in terminal to gain access to webpack
+1. Run `npm install` in terminal to gain access to webpack.
+2. Create a `.env` file in the root directory.
+3. Save your API key in the `.env` by inputting `API_KEY= {Your API Key}`.
+4. Input `npm run start` to view the live server for the application.

 ## 🐛 Known Bugs